ShaunCurtis/Blazr.ExploringServices/Readme.md

 }
 ```

-**DON'T** [unless you really know what you're doing].
 I guarantee you will misuse it and create memory leaks.
 I'll explain why shortly.

 ## Building a Provider